13ird0/Study-Guide/README.md

 4. Commiting to git
     What is a commit?
 Commits are what you use to add, edit, or delete a file.
 5. Checking out git
     what is a checkout?
+Copying a version from the repository.
 6. It’s like a tree limb
      What is a branch?
-7.The life of a limb
+Work on the side, like a bug fix or new feature test 7.The life of a limb
     How long are branches in git supposed to exist?
+A branch exists as long as you let it. unless you create a new branch with its name then it wont expire.
 8.Tree growth
     How do you create a branch in git?
 9.Swinging on a vine